Trump Administration Seeks $1 Billion from UCLA Over Antisemitism Claims

 James B Milliken, chairman of the California state university system – of which UCLA is one – says on Friday that he has been informed of the demand for equivalent to 10 billion kronor and regrets the decision.

-"Earlier in the week, we offered to initiate a dialogue with the Department of Justice to protect the university and its crucial research.
-As a non-private university, we are custodians of taxpayers' resources and a payment on this scale would totally destroy our country's best public university system," he says in a written statement.
+"Earlier in the week, we offered to initiate a dialogue with the Department of Justice to be able to protect the university and its crucial research.
+As a non-private university, we are custodians of taxpayers' resources and a payment on this scale would totally destroy our country's best public university system", he says in a written statement.

 Columbia reached a settlement

-Earlier this year, UCLA reached a settlement with three Jewish students and a Jewish professor who had sued the university for allowing pro-Palestinian demonstrators to block their path to lecture halls in 2024.
+Earlier this year, UCLA reached a settlement with three Jewish students and a Jewish professor who had sued the university for allowing pro-Palestinian demonstrators to block their way to lecture halls in 2024.

 The university is the first non-private one to be affected by the Trump administration's sanctions, which have also been directed at, among other things, the prestigious university Harvard.